M00setheM1ghty/project-1-bar/README.md

 The design and content of this page was inpired by [Dante NYC][danteNYC].

-I myself have worked almost 5 years in hospitality, so much of the content was created by me.
+I myself have worked almost 5 years in hospitality, so most of the content was created by me.

 ### Media